BlueLinks/Scoff/timelog.md

 ### 12 Jan 2021

--   _6.5 hours_ Users are now able to change their account details including user name and password for authentication and restaurant admins can now change their restaurants splash image
+-   _6.5 hours_ Users are now able to change their account details including user name and password for authentication and restaurant admins can now change their restaurants splash image.

+### 13 Jan 2021

+-   _6.5 hours_ Tried again to implement payment processing, attempted switching to keroku for stripe backend.

+### 15 Jan 2021

+-   _6 hours_ Kept trying to implement payment processing, attempted using locally hosted backend and new talk script firebase clound functions but to no avail

+-   _1 hour_ Cleaned up user interface of OrderView and now chef requests appear in the OrderView.

+### 16 Jan 2021

+-   _2 hours_ Users can now place orders, orders are uploaded to both the restaurants order collection and if the user is signed in, their orders collection.